donno2048/restricted-functions/README.md

 [Debain](https://github.com/donno2048/refcon)

-#### IMPORTANT NOTE:
+#### IMPORTANT NOTE

 [Some antimalware/antivirus products](https://www.virustotal.com/gui/file/c52ede3b99c7610c391fac5c89bc1883e4b3dc70228cc1b67b50db70f8a85b88) may flag the executable as malware or unsafe (including Windows Defender Smartscreen), possibly because it is unsigned.
 It is _not_ malware, and is safe to run.
 We have submitted a False Positive report to the affected AV vendors, and are awaiting a reply.
-See https://github.com/pyinstaller/pyinstaller/issues/5490 and https://github.com/pyinstaller/pyinstaller/issues/603 for more information.
+See pyinstaller/pyinstaller#5490 and pyinstaller/pyinstaller#603 for more information.
 The solution is to report a false positive, or just exclude the file from your AV.

 ## Usage/Example